Ahon-Basu/text-editor/README.md

-# text-editor
+# Rich Text Editor
-This is a text editor file made by Ahon Basu using html, css and javascript
+This is a text editor file made by Ahon Basu using html, css and javascript.